 Opportunities in China’s 2nd Tier Cities

 There is more to China than its major cities Beijing, Shanghai, Guangzhou and Shenzhen (also called 1st tier cities).
-Over the last few years, China’s 2nd tier cities have shown a tremendous growth and, although still not very well-known to the Western world, they offer a lot of business opportunities for Belgian SMEs and are key cities in the development plans of the Chinese government.
+Nowadays, 2nd tier cities offer a lot of business opportunities for European SMEs as a manufacturing base or potential consumer market.
+Although still not very well-known to the Western world, they are key cities in the development plans of the Chinese government.

-In addition to the many business opportunities and rapidly increasing consumer spending behaviors, there are advantages, such as lower labor costs, less competition, less running costs for retailers, less pollution, and smaller but often better engaged partners in comparison with 1st tier cities.
-In this article we highlight the following three cities: Zhengzhou, Tianjin and Haikou.
+Many of those 2nd Tier Cities have a population of 5 million or more and reports show that consumption growth is 1.5 times larger than that of 1st tier cities.
+In addition to the many business opportunities and increasing consumer spending behaviors (also e-commerce), there are advantages, such as lower labor costs, less competition, less running costs for retailers, less pollution, and smaller but often better engaged partners in comparison with 1st tier cities.
+In this article we will highlight the following three cities: Wuhan, Hefei and Shenyang.